niklasramo/mezr/README.md

 # Mezr

 Mezr is a lightweight JavaScript utility library for measuring and comparing the dimensions and positions of HTML DOM elements in modern browsers (IE9+).
 For starters Mezr provides a bit more extended variations of jQuery's popular [offset](http://api.jquery.com/category/offset/) and [dimension](http://api.jquery.com/category/dimension/) methods.
 Bonus features include collision detection and positioning elements relative to other elements in the style of jQuery UI's [position](https://jqueryui.com/position/) method.
-The library is well tested and documented, and squeezed into a relatively tiny space withouth sacrificing performance.
+The library is well tested and documented, and squeezed into a relatively tiny space.

 **Features**

 * No dependencies.
 * Cross-browser (IE9+).
-* Fast (does not touch DOM, ever).
 * Advanced element positioning.
 * Collision detection.